-Raise your hand if you think a winter wedding is just downright magical! *raises both hands and waves enthusiastically* We know Pittsburgh can be kind of gloomy this time of year, but that might be even more reason to say “I do” in the quarter.
-From gorgeous weather (yes, snow can be gorgeous) to likely having your pick of vendors, there are so many perks to getting married in the winter months.
+Raise your hand if you think a winter wedding is just downright magical! *raises both hands and waves enthusiastically* We know Pittsburgh can be kind of gloomy this time of year, but that might be even more reason to say “I do” in the first quarter.
+From gorgeous weather (yes, snow can be gorgeous!) to likely having your pick of vendors, there are so many perks to getting married in the winter months.
 Here are just a few!

 It could save you money.